Ty France Preview, Player Props: Mariners vs. Reds

 Ty France At The Plate

-- Among qualified hitters in baseball, his batting average ranks 87th, his on-base percentage ranks 44th, and he is 124th in the league in slugging.

-- France has reached base via a hit in 80 games this year (of 132 played), and had multiple hits in 34 of those games.

-- He has hit a home run in 6.8% of his games this season, and 1.8% of his trips to the dish.
+- He has gone deep in nine games this year (6.8%), homering in 1.8% of his trips to the dish.

-- France has picked up an RBI in 28.8% of his games this year, with more than one RBI in 6.8% of his games.
-He has also plated three or more runs in four contests.
+- France has an RBI in 38 of 133 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored a run in 54 games this year, with multiple runs 13 times.
+- In 55 of 133 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.